qzhizhou/New-York-Taxi-Fare-Prediction/README.md

 jupyter notebook
 ```

-Then you may run navigate each program and run them using the notebook.
+Then you may explore each program and run them using the notebook.

 ## Best Result of each Model:
 <p align="center">Linear Regression</p>